gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 ---
-title: Adding Tags and Categories to Blog Posts
+title: Creating tags pages for blog posts
 ---

-Adding tags on your blog post is a simple way to organize related content together.
+Creating tag pages for your blog post is a simple way to let vistors browse releated content.

 To add tags to your blog posts, you will first want to have your site set up to  turn your markdown pages into blog posts.
 To get your blog pages set up, see the [tutorial on Gatsby's data layer](tutorial/part-four/) and [Adding Markdown Pages](docs/adding-markdown-pages/).

-## Adding `fields` to your blog post
+## Add a tags field to your blog posts

-Add `fields` by defining them in the `frontmatter` of your Markdown file.
+You add tags by defining them in the `frontmatter` of your Markdown file.
 The `frontmatter` is the area at the top surrounded by dashes that includes post data like the title and date.
 ```
 ---
 title: "A Trip To the Zoo"